YingxuH/DataSciencePosts/docs/Bayesian_Optimization.md

 Calculating the EI using p(y|x).
 Possibly need multiple GPs for different set of parameters (different layers of a neural network).

+1. Closedness -> fitting new model with historical observations
+2. Providing the prediction uncertainty -> find the best x for the next iteration.

 ## Tree-structured Parzen Estimators

 Calculating the EI using p(x|y) and p(y).
 Tree-structue allows all the variables to be estimated simultaneously.
 Two sets of population density for observations lower or higher than a certain theshold.